SDL-Hercules-390/hyperion/readme/README.NETWORKING.md

 [Return to master README.md](../README.md)

 # Hercules Networking

 ## Contents

 1. [About](#About)
 2. [Details](#Details)
 3. [Emulation Modes](#Emulation-Modes)

 ## About

-    *** Please read herctcp.html as Roger explains how to set up TCP/IP networking with Hercules.     ***
+_(Please read [herctcp.html](../html/herctcp.html) as Roger explains how to set up TCP/IP networking with Hercules.)_

-All of the communications emulation implemented within Hercules use a CTCA (Channel to Channel Adapter) type device.
-Depending on the "flavor", the CTCA device will provide either a point-to-point or a virtual network adapter interface to the driving system's TCP/IP stack or in the case of CTCT, a "true" CTCA connection to another instance of Hercules via a TCP/IP connection.
+Most of the network communication emulations implemented within Hercules use a CTCA (Channel to Channel Adapter) type device.
+Depending on the "flavor", the CTCA device will provide either a point-to-point or a virtual network adapter interface to the driving system's TCP/IP stack or in the case of CTCE, a true CTCA connection to another instance of Hercules via a TCP/IP connection.

-All current emulations, with the exception of VMNET, CTCT and CTCE use the Universal TUN/TAP driver on *nix and TunTap32 (WinPCap) on the Windows platforms which creates a network interface on the driving system which allow Hercules to present frames to, and receive frames from the TCP/IP stack.
-This network interface is configured on *nix platforms by the hercifc program which is invoked by Hercules after the TUN/TAP device is opened.
-The hercifc program runs as root.
-Please read herctcp.html for more information on the security implications of the hercifc program.
+Most current emulations, with the exception of, CTCT and CTCE use the Universal TUN/TAP driver on *nix and TunTap32 (WinPCap) on the Windows platforms which creates a network interface on the driving system which allow Hercules to present frames to, and receive frames from the TCP/IP stack.
+This network interface is configured on *nix platforms by the `hercifc` program which is invoked by Hercules after the TUN/TAP device is opened.
+The `hercifc` program runs as root.
+Please read [herctcp.html](../html/herctcp.html) for more information on the security implications of the `hercifc` program.

 ## Details

-    *** Important information about changes to the Hercules configuration files - PLEASE READ ***
+_(Important information about changes to the Hercules configuration files! **PLEASE READ!**)_

 The format of the Hercules configuration file statements for all of the networking emulations have changed from the previous releases of Hercules.
-The older format will still be accepted to maintain compatibility, however it is the recommendation of the maintainer that the new format be used.
-Also note that there is no distinction between the CTCI and CTCI-W32 modes any more, in fact CTCI-W32 does not exist in this release (other than to maintain compatibility with previous configuration files).
+While the older format may still be accepted for a short while in order to maintain compatibility, it is recommended to switch to the new format as soon as possible.
+Also note that there is no distinction between the CTCI and CTCI-W32 modes any more, in fact CTCI-W32 does not exist in this release.

 In releases prior to Hercules version 3.00, all of the TCP/IP emulations required two addresses to be defined in the Hercules configuration file: one address for the read subchannel and the other for write.

-Hercules release version 3.00, however, [temporarily] changed the rules: With [ONLY!] version 3.00 of Hercules, only the FIRST address address need be specified in the configuration file.
+Hercules release version 3.00, however, [temporarily] changed the rules: With [_**ONLY!**_] version 3.00 of Hercules, only the _first_ address need be specified in the configuration file.
 Hercules version 3.00 automatically creates the second address.
-Care must be taken to NOT define the second address [with Hercules version 3.00 ONLY!] or a configuration error will occur.
+Care must be taken to _not_ define the second address [_with Hercules version 3.00 **ONLY!**_] or a configuration error will occur.

-Starting with Hercules version 3.01 however, we've gone back to doing things the way we ORIGINALLY were (and the way most users are used to (i.e. the way most users EXPECT things to work)):
+Starting with Hercules version 3.01 however, we've gone back to doing things the way we were _originally_ (and the way most users were used to) doing them (i.e. the way most users _expect_ things to work):

-With Hercules version 3.01 you need to define BOTH addresses!
+With Hercules version 3.01 you need to define _both_ addresses.

-Both the even numbered read device AS WELL AS the odd numbered write device must BOTH be defined in your Hercules configuration file starting with Hercules version 3.01.
+Both the even numbered read device _as well as_ the odd numbered write device must _both_ be defined in your Hercules configuration file starting with Hercules version 3.01.
 We apologize for the mess, but we thought having Herc automatically define the write device for you (as it does in version 3.00) would be easier for everyone.
 Turns out it caused a lot of problems with a lot of people, so we decided to go back to the original way.
 Again, we apologize for whatever headaches this may have caused anyone.

-Note that the VMNET and CTCT protocols have ALWAYS required BOTH addresses to be defined (i.e. ALL versions of Hercules, including version 3.00 as well, require BOTH even/odd read/write devices to be defined separately [in your Hercules configuration file]).
+Note that the CTCT protocol has always required both addresses to be defined (i.e. _all_ versions of Hercules, including version 3.00 as well, require _both_ even/odd read/write devices to be defined separately [in your Hercules configuration file]).

 ## Emulation Modes

 The currently supported emulation modes are:

 ```